 Before the incident (i.e., how to enhance protection against BEC campaigns using AiTM functionality):

-• Fortify the authentication mechanism.
-Implement FIDO v 2.0 authentication solutions to disarm BEC adversaries that use W3LL tools or other phishing kits aimed at stealing OTP or session cookies.
+- Fortify the authentication mechanism.
+Implement FIDO v2.0 authentication solutions to disarm BEC adversaries who use W3LL tools or other phishing kits to steal OTPs or session cookies.

-• Improve access policies.
-To prevent session cookies from being abused, organizations can implement stricter access policies such as IP whitelisting and trusted devices.
+- Improve access policies.
+To prevent session cookies from being abused, organizations can implement stricter access policies, such as IP whitelisting and trusted device lists.

 After the incident (i.e., if you think you have fallen victim to BEC):

-• Cut access to the account.
-Change a password, review authentication methods, revoke tokens, authentication cookies and other ways for the threat actor to ensure persistence.
+- Cut access to the account.
+Change passwords, review authentication methods, revoke tokens and authentication cookies, and identify other ways the threat actor can ensure persistence.

-• Even if there are no clear signs of an account compromise, it is important to leave threat actors no chance of going undetected.
-If there is doubt, a compromise assessment would be a necessary step to ensure that your cloud environment is secure.
+- Even if there are no clear signs of an account compromise, it is important to give threat actors no chance to go undetected.
+If there is doubt, a compromise assessment is a necessary step to ensure your cloud environment is secure.

-• Report the incident to the police.
-It’s important to not stay silent and give police groundwork to start pursuing the threat actors.
+- Report the incident to the police.
+It’s important not to stay silent and give the police a groundwork to start pursuing the threat actors.

-• Investigate and identify the threat actor.
-If the incident caused serious implications, it’s important to not let the threat actor continue benefiting from the attack.
-Group-IB Cybercrime Investigators are ready to assist with an in-depth incident investigation, uncovering the threat actors and assisting in bringing them to justice additionally seeking for the way of recouping the damages.
+- Investigate and identify the threat actor.
+If the incident had serious implications, it’s important not to let the threat actor continue to benefit from the attack.
+Group-IB Cybercrime Investigators are ready to assist with an in-depth incident investigation, uncover the threat actors, assist in bringing them to justice, and seek a way to recoup damages.

 Group-IB expressly disclaims liability for any misuse of the information provided.
 Organizations and readers are encouraged to apply this intelligence responsibly and in compliance with all applicable laws and regulations.

-This blog may reference legitimate third-party services such as Telegram and others, solely to illustrate cases where threat actors have abused or misused these platforms.
+This blog may reference legitimate third-party services, such as Telegram, solely to illustrate cases where threat actors have abused or misused these platforms.

 This material is provided for informational purposes, prepared by Group-IB as part of its own analytical investigation, and reflects recently identified threat activity.